JUrban/extract-defs/README.md

 5. That's it.
 If you experiment with useful prompts, put them into the prompts directory.
 If you have more raw/big inputs, put them (compressed) into raw-big.
-Then create a subdirectory in lm-inputs and splut it into small chunks (50 lines seems ok for Mistral Large) e.g. like this:
+Then create a subdirectory in lm-inputs and split it into small chunks (50 lines seems ok for Mistral Large) e.g. like this:
 ```split -l 50 -a 3 -d definitions-CT-all.txt defsCT_```